teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 	NO CLASS
 	Use time to conduct independent research for final paper.
 Post current article 	related to themes we have been discussing along with short annotation.

+## IV.
+New Collectivities; New Subjectivities
+We explore new directions and possibilities for research related to hacking and tech entrepreneurship.
+How might we think about these practices circulating as "global" forms?
+How do subjects perform risk, flexibility, and participation in their corresponding social worlds?
+Are “recursive publics” revolutionary and can they provide for new ways to organize and form groups?
+Or are they just new ways to replicate old hierarchies and processes of exploitation?

 ### Week 14: 4/17 – 4/23
 **Tu-Thu**

 *	Inda, Jonathan Xavier and Renato Rosaldo.
 2007.
 Introduction: Tracking Global Flows.
 In The Anthropology of Globalization: A Reader, Jonathan Xavier Inda and Renato Rosaldo, eds., p.
 3-46.
 Oxford: Blackwell Publishing.

 OR

 *	Tsing, Anna.
 2000.
 The Global Situation.
 Cultural Anthropology (15)3:327-360.

-*Related Readings:*
+*Related Readings on the global:*
 *	Collier, Stephen and Aihwa Ong.
 2005.
 Global Assemblages, Anthropological Problems.
 In Global Assemblages: Technology, Politics, and Ethics as Anthropological Problems, Aihwa Ong and Stephen Collier, eds., pp. 3-21.
 Oxford: Blackwell Publishing.
 *	Marcus, George E. and Erkan Saka.
 2006.
 Assemblage.
 Theory, Culture & Society.
 23 (2-3):101-109.
 *	Ong, Aihwa.
 1999.
 Flexible Citizenship: The Cultural Logics of Transnationality.
 Durham: Duke University Press.
 Intro (1-28)